asad2050/hermaig-frontend-task/README.md

+### Project Information
+This project is part of an assessment for a Web Developer Internship at Hermaig Jewelers.

+### Demo
+Check out the live demo of the project [here](https://hermaig-frontend-task.onrender.com/).

 # UI changes
 - I changed some css styling of the project such that it looks less crowded with more white space.
 - I chose gold color for border and button background to align with the jwellery theme.
 - I gave blogs border color gold and created some space between footer and blogs.
 - I also removed the background from header and border and added top and bottom border to bottom header.
 - I removed the background color from footer and gave it a top border of gold.

+# Code Setup

 # Getting Started with Create React App